Web addresses: motivate-biodiversity.eu

 - WP2: Dr. Michael Glaser (Uni Vienna)

-- WP3: Dr. José Manuel Álvarez Martínez and Dr. Alicia Valdés (UNIOVI)
+- WP3: Dr. José Manuel Álvarez Martínez (UNIOVI)

 - WP5: Dr. Ilona Knollová (MUNI)